jevgenik/manuals/source/files/electronics/cameras/cameras.rst

 Camera calibration
 ==================
-Camera calibration is the process of estimating the intrinsic, extrinsic, and distortion parameters of a camera.
+Camera calibration is the process of estimating a camera's intrinsic and extrinsic parameters to correct distortions and ensure accurate measurements in computer vision tasks.
+It involves determining factors such as focal length, principal point, and lens distortion coefficients.
 To calibrate a camera, we need to take pictures of a calibration pattern from different angles and orientations.

-* The **intrinsic parameters** deal with the camera's internal characteristics, such as, its focal length, skew, distortion, and image center.
+* The **intrinsic parameters** deal with the camera's internal characteristics, such as, principal point, focal length, distortion
 * The **extrinsic parameters** deal with the camera's position and orientation in the world.

 **Lens distortion** is caused by the lens of the camera.
 It causes straight lines to appear curved.